 Parents are legally responsible for ensuring that their children regularly attend the school at which they are registered.
 Parents can help to ensure regular attendance by:

 Some children, unfortunately, fail to attend school regularly.
 This is where internal or legal action will be taken.

 Under the guidance of Central Bedfordshire council we deal with attendance issues through Trigger letters.

-Trigger 2 letter will be sent if your child’s attendance falls close to 90% or if their attendance has not improved following a Trigger 1 letter.
+Trigger 2 letter is sent if your child’s attendance falls close to 90% or if their attendance has not improved following a Trigger 1 letter.